knatarasan/knatarasan.github.io/_posts/2025-07-13-should-I-read-your-article.md

  - 5 things : you see
  - 4 things : you hear
  - 3 things : you feel
+ - 2 things : you smell
+ - 1 thing  : you taste

 You may consider this course ["How to Master the 'Show,Don't Tell Rule](https://reedsy.com/learning/courses/writing/show-dont-tell)